RomanSavran/jsonld-viewer/README.md

 ### 3) `yarn install`

-Install necessary npm dependencies in the project
+Insert this command into your terminal.
+It'll install necessary npm dependencies in the project

 ### 4) `yarn start`